Legacy BanQuet

 Lt.
 Gen. Willie Williams, Call to Conscience Award

 Lt.
-Col. Geogre Hardy, Mountaintop Award
+Col. George Hardy, Mountaintop Award

 2022